-The model first computes positional embeddings.
-As shown in Figure~\ref{fig:heist}, model performs intra-level message passing within each graph, followed by cross-level message passing to integrate multi-modal information.
+As shown in Figure~\ref{fig:heist}, the model first performs intra-level message passing (Equation~\ref{eq:intra}) within each graph, followed by cross-level message passing (Equation~\ref{eq:cross}) to integrate multi-modal information.
 HEIST is pre-trained using a combination of contrastive and auto-encoding objectives on gene expression and cell locations.
 By using these components, HEIST can learn expressive and context-aware cell and gene embeddings that reflect biologically meaningful relationships between cells and genes.
 Note that as a result of this setup, gene representations are themselves learned in the context of the hierarchical graph, instead of based on a fixed gene vocabulary.
 They are initialized with rank-based and sinusoidal positional encodings, and dynamically updated through message passing in co-expression graphs, allowing HEIST to generalize to unseen genes or proteomic features by grounding embeddings in co-expression dynamics.